 Vice president of Cloud and Infrastructure Services at Unisys, Paul Gleeson says their research in cloud transformation clearly depicts the old saying – ‘failing to plan is like planning to fail'.

 “Migration offers a plethora of cloud options – private, public, hybrid, community and other combinations.
 However, those choices can create unforeseen complexities that can easily derail expectations,” says Gleeson.

-With the rapid migration from traditional on-premises data centres to various types of clouds, the respondents indicated that the use of traditional on-premises data centres will fall from 43 percent now to 29 percent in 2019, while private cloud uses increased from 20 percent to 28 percent.
+With the rapid migration from traditional on-premises data centers to various types of clouds, the respondents indicated that the use of traditional on-premises data centers will fall from 43 percent now to 29 percent in 2019, while private cloud uses increased from 20 percent to 28 percent.

 Over the same period, public cloud use will rise from 18 percent to 21 percent, hybrid cloud from 11 percent to 13 percent, and use of community cloud (a private cloud shared by multiple organisations with a common mission) will hold steady at 9 percent.